-- Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - Generally, if you have a desk job you may return to work/school on the third post operative day. - Return to a physically demanding job will be discussed on your postoperative visit.
+- Sleeping may be performed in a reclining chair or bed with the use of pillows to support the operative site as tolerated. - A ball is provided with your sling.
+Squeeze the ball to reduce swelling in the hand. - Generally, if you have a desk job you may return to work on the third post operative day, with no use of the operative arm. - Return to a physically demanding job will be discussed on your postoperative visit - Ice/Cryotherapy - An ice machine will be provided and applied at the conclusion of your surgery. - Use continuously for the first 72 hours postoperatively, then in 30 minute increments 4-5 times per day thereafter as tolerated.